dfelinto/blender-manual/animation/editors/dopesheet.rst

 :doc:`Action Editor <animation/editors/dopesheet/action>`
    :guilabel:`Action Editor` is the default, and most useful one.
 It's here you can define and control your actions.
 :doc:`Shape Key Editor <animation/editors/dopesheet/shapekey>`
    :guilabel:`ShapeKey Editor` is dedicated to the :guilabel:`Shape` Ipo datablocks.
 It uses/edits the same action datablock as the previous mode.
-It seems to be an old and useless thing, as the :guilabel:`Action Editor` mode handles :guilabel:`Shape` channels very well, and this mode adds nothing…
+It seems to be an old and useless thing, as the :guilabel:`Action Editor` mode handles :guilabel:`Shape` channels very well, and this mode adds nothing...
 :doc:`Grease Pencil <animation/editors/dopesheet/greasepencil>`
    :guilabel:`Grease Pencil` is dedicated to the :doc:`grease pencil tool's <3d_interaction/sketching/layers_and_animation>` keyframes - for each grease pencil layer, you have a strip along which you can grab its keys, and hence easily re-time your animated sketches.
-As it is just another way to see and edit the grease pencil data, this mode uses no datablock (and hence has nothing to do with actions…).
+As it is just another way to see and edit the grease pencil data, this mode uses no datablock (and hence has nothing to do with actions...).
 Note that you'll have as much top-level grease pencil channels as you have sketched windows (3D views, :guilabel:`UV/Image Editor`, etc.)

 Interface